 [4] Wulf, Murray, and Naghavi.
 2012.
 “2010 GBD Estimation Strategy Report for Chronic Kidney Disease”.

-Atrial Fibrillation
+Overlapping, heterogeneous age groups: Atrial Fibrillation

 As discussed in Chapter 7, atrial fibrillation research has no standard set of age groups for study.
 Therefore the meta-analysis of data from systematic review on the descriptive epidemiology parameters of atrial fibrillation provides an excellent example of overlapping and heterogeneous age groups.

 The most common type of cardiac arrhythmia is atrial fibrillation [1, 2].
 Chaotic and irregular heart rhythms originating in the atria cause poor blood flow to the body.
 Atrial fibrillation episodes may be occasional, only lasting a few minutes or hours, or chronic if the heart rhythm is always abnormal [3].
 Symptoms include heart palpitations, lack of energy, dizziness, shortness of breath and chest discomfort, although some cases of atrial fibrillation are symptomless [2].
-Atrial fibrillation may occur at any age with increasing risk for older ages [4, 1].
+Atrial fibrillation may occur at any age with increasing risk at older ages [4, 1].
 It is uncommon in children [4].

 For analysis, atrial fibrillation in Western Europe has 200 prevalence data points and 29 incidence data points [5].
-Data without measurements of uncertainty (effective sample size, standard error or 95% confidence intervals) and duplicated data from different sources are excluded from analysis.

 As seen from the data below, atrial fibrillation has heterogeneous and overlapping age groups.
 Without access to the microdata needed to recreate homogeneous age groups, an alternate approach must be used.
 As a solution to the heterogeneous age groups, age-standardizing adds age-weights to the age-specific rate according to population structure.
 The age-standardizing model uses a common age pattern for all studies so that the age-weights are the same for all age groups.
 Please refer to Chapter 7.5-6 for more details.